AdobeDocs/workfront.nl-NL/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/new-commenting-beta-experience-release-activity.md

   <!--wait for Anna to confirm this after the teams are starting to work on this and will be closer to finish line; QBR is June 19, 2023, but wait until MUCH after this: * Add the new commenting experience to Home and the Summary panel. -->
    * Bèta voor opmerkingen voor projecten, taken, problemen en documenten wordt de standaardoptie.
 * Eind 2023:
-   * De oudere ervaring met opmerkingen blijft een optie voor de volgende objecten: projecten, taken, kwesties, en documenten.
+   * De oudere ervaring met opmerkingen blijft een optie voor de volgende objecten: projecten, taken, problemen en documenten.

   >[!NOTE]
   >